smangham/fair-research-software/episodes/03-tools-practices.md

 citing code, making citation information more accessible and usable by both humans and machines and interoperability with various repositories.

-## Build community & encourage collaboration around your software
+## Build community & encourage collaboration

 Foster a community and promote collaboration around your software by engaging with users, encouraging contributions, and providing clear guidelines for participation.